 For additional information, check the CT Secretary of State website: www.sots.ct.gov

-Registered voters who are ill, physically disabled, serving in the military, out of town on election day, or whose religion forbids secular activity on election day, may apply to vote using an absentee ballot.
+Registered voters who are ill, physically disabled, serving in the military, out of town on Election Day, or whose religion forbids secular activity on Election Day, may apply to vote using an absentee ballot.
 Visit or call the Town Clerk’s Office at Andover Town Hall (860) 742.0188.
-Absentee ballot applications are also available in the Registrar of Voters office.

 Permanent Absentee Ballots